syasini/Essential-Vim/README.md

 **`:reg`** : 📜see list of registers

-# Multiple Files and Buffers
+# Multiple Files and Buffers and Tabs

 ## split view